-- Play the video, pausing when prompted to ask the children to discuss the scenario and reach a consensus on their response before proceeding to the next.
-Throughout this session, allow time for discussion to deepen the children's understanding and respond to any questions that may arise. - Refer back to the interactive whiteboard/large sheet of paper and ask the children to discuss how they can improve these rules in light of all the new things they have learned including the use of the CEOP Report abuse button. - Remind them that some rules may still be appropriate and some may need changing but remember that they should be simple and clear so they are easy to remember. - Scribe their ideas for changes around the existing rules and, if possible, take a digital photograph to refer back to in your meeting with Year 5 staff. - Now explain that all the Year 5 teachers are going to share all the ideas for online safety rules from their classes and come up with one set of rules that can be used across Year 5.
+- Refer back to the interactive whiteboard/large sheet of paper and ask the children to discuss how they can improve the Year 2 rules in light of all the new things they have learned. - Remind them that some rules may still be appropriate and some may need changing but they should all be simple and clear so they are easy to remember. - Scribe their ideas around the existing rules and, if possible, take a digital photograph. - Now explain that the Year 3 teachers are going to share all the ideas for online safety rules from their classes and come up with one set of rules that can be used across Year 3.
 Give children some sense of when these rules will be ready.